 In order to make an impact, we’ve got to have a positive reputation.
 And we can’t have a positive reputation without trust.
 The trust of your clients, employees, shareholders, and investors is vital to the sustainability of your business.
 So how then is trust established?
-Simply put: Trust is built through honesty and transparency.
+Simply put: Trust is built through honesty and transparency throughout the business.

 When this trust is breached, whether through rumor or factual events, it gets tricky.
 Once our trustworthiness is questioned, it is extremely hard to restore.
 You lose the “benefit of the doubt” that is woven into trusted relationships.
 Once you pull that thread, everything starts to unravel.
 Your employees lose their loyalty.
 Your customers lose their confidence.
 And your stakeholders start looking at their dealings with your firm in a more critical way.